My Dark Vanessa by Kate Elizabeth Russell

 Exiled by trauma she never chose.

-My Dark Vanessa doesn’t exist to soothe or redeem.
+My Dark Vanessa does not exist to soothe or redeem.

 It holds up a mirror.

-To the way we demand they behave a certain way before we believe them.
+To how we demand they behave a certain way before we believe them.

-Unlike most stories of abuse, Vanessa doesn’t see her abuser as a villain.
+Unlike most stories of abuse, Vanessa does not see her abuser as a villain.

 Their relationship is built on what she believes is mutual respect — he loves her, worships her, always asking permission…